Skip to main content

 Toggle promo.active to flip between the two.
 The hero, pricing block, and checkout all read from activePriceCents() so a single edit propagates.
 For your buyer’s downstream app (sample subscription + credit pack pricing they show their own users):

-These render in /settings/billing and /settings/credits.
-Replace the sample values with whatever your buyer’s product charges.
+These render as a 2×2 grid in /settings/credits showing the four common pricing patterns.
+Replace prices, env names, and credit grants with whatever your buyer’s product charges.
 The default header and footer use the Sparkles icon from lucide-react.
 Replace it in two places:

 // src/components/layout/header.tsx